HirziDevs/PteroStats/README.md

 ## Installation

-- `Create server at your pterodactyl panel and copy the server id`
+- `Create server for each nodes at your pterodactyl panel and copy the server id`
 - `Paste the server id at nodelist array` [index.js line 17](https://github.com/HirziDevs/PteroStats/blob/main/index.js)
 - `fill in the required informations in the config.yml file`
 - `Run npm install in the root directory of the bot files`